 - All directors do not have to attend Board meetings in the BVI - only as many as required to make the meeting quorate (and virtual meetings may be preferred).

-- Not all Board meetings need to be held in the BVI - only those related to core income generating activities.
+- Not all Board meetings need to be held in the BVI - only those related to core income-generating activities.

-- Where it is still not possible to have a Board meeting in the BVI or to meet some other substance requirement due to restrictions (whether in the BVI or otherwise) due to the Covid-19 outbreak, then entities should retain documentation to be able to support such claims for the applicable periods of time affected, and;
+- Where it is still not possible to have a Board meeting in the BVI or to meet some other substance requirement due to restrictions (whether in the BVI or otherwise) due to the Covid-19 outbreak, then entities should retain documentation to be able to support such claims for the applicable periods affected, and;

 - Individual requests should be made to the ITA for any extension of time within which to comply with Notices, along with any supporting evidence.